phospholipid membranes

 Fluid mosaic model

-Fluid: phospholipid bilayer in which individual phospholipids can move so membrane is flexible. proteins can move freely through the bilayer
+Fluid: phospholipid bilayer in which individual phospholipids can move so membrane is flexible. proteins can move freely through the bilayer.

-Mosaic: Extrinsic and intrinsic proteins are embedded
+Mosaic: Extrinsic and intrinsic proteins are randomly arranged

 4